 If your hotspot ceases performing proof of coverage, this could be due to your antenna or coax being damaged by static discharge.
 No lightning is required for this type of damage, and it will be challenging to determine or rule out under visual inspection.

-Your antenna and coax will accumulate ions due to electricity passing through it (RX/TX) or when a storm passes through your area, or the wind passes over it.
+Your antenna and coax will accumulate ions due to electricity passing through it (RX/TX) as wind passes over it, or when a storm rolls through your area.
 Over time, this accumulation will attenuate your signal by negatively impacting your SNR/RSSI.
 Installing a lightning arrester on the hotspot end of your cable configuration will allow the static to leave your assembly naturally.
 Many RF professionals install an arrester at both ends: You must run two individual wire conductors to ground if you do so.
 Connecting the two arresters will create feedback.

 The accumulation of static in your antenna/coax assembly can eventually beckon a lightning strike.
 Your hardware could be damaged without direct contact by a nearby lightning strike.
 Even over-accumulation of static can face you with the same substantial permanent damage, as will getting your antenna or mast too close to power lines.
 Tell someone you're working on your antenna before heading up a tower, roof, or under power lines, etc.